SharePoint/sp-dev-docs/docs/spfx/library-component-tutorial.md

 ## How to consume a 3rd party SPFx library (for local testing)
 1. Run `npm link` from the root directory of library solution.
 In this case it would be from the **```corporate-library```** folder.

+1. Right after creating the symbolic link to your new spfx library component, do not forget to run at least once ```gulp serve```.
+You need to compile your library component at least once in order to be able to import it as a module into a different project.
+Remember that the package.json says that ```"main": "lib/index.js"```, therefore, that location needs to exist prior any **import** attempt.

 1. This will create a local npm link to the library with the name which is provided in the ```package.json```.